Sendible insights Social Media Proposal: How to Win Clients in 2025

 Determine their target audience with this four-category approach:

-- Behavioral patterns: what are their shopping behaviors, how often do they go out, traveling patterns, hobbies, etc.
+• Behavioural patterns: what are their shopping behaviours, how often do they go out, travelling patterns, hobbies, etc.

 #3 Figure out their main competitors